chatmail/dkim-milter/TUTORIAL.md

 ## Generate RSA signing key

-DKIM signatures rely on public key cryptography, which is a scheme that uses a key with a private and a public component.
+DKIM signatures rely on public key cryptography, which is a scheme that uses a key pair with a private and a public component.
 In order to perform signing later, you first need to generate a private key.
 We will use an RSA key.
 You can generate an RSA signing key using the `openssl` utility from the OpenSSL project.